 Now, to decide the design of my logo, I had to research all kinds of logo that ever existed.
 The amount data I had collected was huge.
 I had varieties of logos that stared at me from my computer screen.
 The question was: which one?

 I was clear about one thing.
 I had an unusual name for my venture.
 I did not want to use what everybody was using.
 The logo had to be as unique as the name.
 I did not want the logo to be something superficial, but something that people could identify with, something that inspired a ‘fellow’ feeling.
 Thus the idea of choosing a mascot, instead of going with any picture or icon.
 I clubbed two elements in my logo: text and the mascot.
 I merged these to get what I wanted.

 The first sketch of the logo that I had come up with personified me as the mascot in the logo.
 I then inserted the company name as the text in the logo.

-The second logo had more yellow, red and green in it.
-The first colors that I had affirmed with the knowledge gathered from age old studies and traditions.
-In the second logo the mascot was more visible and we had given the same importance to the text side by as well.
-Both the text and mascot in the Logo were optimized for small screen viewing.
-The font weightage had been decided on the prioritized words.
-The typeface Rockwell was repetitively used because of its warm and friendly look, although it was more to the technical side.
-The second logo and set of designs were paralleled with the parameters and then latest global trends to be more futuristic and perfect.
+The second logo had more of yellow, red and green in it: I chose these colours on the basis of my knowledge of age old studies and traditions.
+The mascot became more visible and the text complemented it well.
+Both the text and mascot were optimized for small screen viewing.
+The font weightage was fixed so as to suit the prioritized words.
+The typeface Rockwell was used specifically because of its warm and friendly look, although it was more to the technical side.
+This second logo was at par with the latest global trends.
+It was futuristic.
+It was perfect.

-The calendar read the month of August 2018.
-We had decided on changing the website, logo and designs all over again.
-This time it was more to get it to the line of perfection than just solving the glitches.
+It was August 2018.
+We decided to change the website, logo and the website design all over again.
+This time it was more to get it closer to perfection than to just solve the existing glitches.